AreebaFatima10/Areeba12121/README.md

 🌱 I'm Currently Learning HTML, CSS, C++, also learning Python diving into logic.
 💡 I'm interested in Web Development and Python Projects.
 🤝 Looking to Collaborate On beginner friendly web projects, learning groups, or study partners.
-📫 How to Reach Me:
-Email: areebafatima10a@gmail.com
-⚡ Fun Fact:
-I'm a new coder who believes that small steps lead to big success.
+📫 How to Reach me through Email: areebafatima10a@gmail.com ⚡ Fun Fact: I'm a new coder who believes that small steps lead to big success.